-My name is Nick Crawford, and I am a computational genomics postdoctoral scholar at the Cal Academy of Sciences.
-I’m broadly interested in applying genomics to fundamental questions in evolutionary biology.
-My research focuses primarily on the genomic architecture of speciation and local adaptation.
-I’m working on projects in a diversity of genera including Anolis lizards, turtles (Trachemys sp.), Heliconius butterflies, and Hawaiian Drosophila.
+My name is Nick Crawford, and I am a computational genomics postdoctoral scholar in the Department of Genetics at the University of Pennsylvania’s School of Medicine.
+I’m broadly interested in applying genomics to investigate fundamental questions in evolutionary biology.
+My research focuses primarily on the genomic architecture of local adaptation.
+I’m currently working on human populations in Africa.
+Previously I’ve worked on a diversity of genera including Anolis lizards and Heliconius butterflies.

 I’ve also contributed to a number of studies using phylogenomic approaches to investigate core questions vertebrate systematics.
 I helped develop a new type of phylogenomic marker that uses target enrichment to capture ultra conserved regions (UCEs) and their variable flanking sequence.
 My collaborators and I have used these markers to investigate questions in mammalian, reptilian, and avian evolution.